nus-cs2103-AY2425S1/ip/docs/README.md

 Create a event task using the `event` command.

-Input: `event description /from YYYY-MM-DD HH:MM /to YYYY-MM-DD HH:MM`
+Input: `event DESCRIPTION /from YYYY-MM-DD HH:MM /to YYYY-MM-DD HH:MM`

 Example: `event Celebration /from 2024-09-20 20:00 /to 2024-09-20 23:00`